 “My doctor was straightforward with me, and I appreciated that,” Sally said.
 “He was very thorough in explaining the procedure, and he was honest about the pain that would be involved for someone with my level of arthritis.”
-Determined to regain some mobility, Sally decided to have her left knee replaced in 2007, at age 49.
+Determined to regain some mobility, Sally decided to have her left knee replaced at age 49.

 In preparation for surgery, Sally was given a tour of the Henry Ford Allegiance Joint Replacement Center—also known as the Joint Camp—a unit in the hospital devoted to patients having hip or knee replacements.
 “I got to meet some of the staff and learned all about what to expect regarding my surgery and recovery,” Sally said.
 “That really helped prepare me and eased my anxiety.”

 Sally’s surgery went well, and she was pleased with her Joint Camp experience.
 “My care was excellent,” she said.
 “The nursing staff is focused on joint replacement recovery, and they really know what they are doing.
 They don’t baby you, but they get you moving and give you a lot of support.”
 That included using a model bathroom to teach Sally how to get in and out of the shower safely to avoid falls at home.